Rihaben/superproject-Flaskapp/README.md

 # superproject-Flaskapp
 "this project runs random gifs of cats.
-This is just a testing app!"
+This is just a testing application!"